-Our officers, directors and director nominees are as follows:
+Our founders, officers, directors and director nominees are as follows:

-Name Age Position Robert A. Coleman 61 Co-Founder, Chairman and Chief Executive Officer Jack Pearlstein 56 Co-Founder, EVP, Chief Financial Officer and Corporate Secretary
+Name Age Position

+Robert A. Coleman 61 Co-Founder, Chairman and Chief Executive Officer

+Jack Pearlstein 56 Co-Founder, EVP, Chief Financial Officer and Corporate Secretary, and Director

+William P. Crowell 79 Director Nominee

+Henry A. Crumpton 63 Director Nominee

+Gilman Louie 59 Director Nominee

 Robert A. Coleman is our co-founder, Chairman and Chief Executive Officer of our company.
 Mr. Coleman was the founder, CEO and President of Integrated Data Systems Corporation ("IDS"), a highly regarded provider of software engineering, computer security and enterprise architecture solutions to the Intelligence Community and the Department of Defense, which was acquired by ManTech (NASDAQ: MANT) in February 2003.
 Mr. Coleman was named President and Chief Operating Officer of Mantech in September 2004 and was elected to its Board of Directors in March 2006.
 In 2009, Mr. Coleman and the private equity firm GTCR founded Six3 Systems, Inc. in order to create a leading provider of cybersecurity, intelligence, surveillance, and reconnaissance services and technology to the to the Intelligence Community and the Department of Defense.
 Prior to founding IDS, Mr. Coleman held a variety of senior positions with Raytheon, SAIC and the Office of the White House.
 Since January 2019, Mr. Coleman has served as an advisory board member of the National Defense Industrial Association, since June 2019 as a Board member of BlackHorse Solutions, Inc., and since March 2014 as a Board member of Lookingglass Cyber Solutions.
 Mr. Coleman is also a shareholder in each of BlackHorse Solutions, Inc. and Lookingglass Cyber Solutions.
-Mr. Coleman received his Bachelor of Science degree in Computer Science from Clarion University.
+Mr. Coleman the defense and intelligence exectors in both private and public companies makes him well qualified to serve as our Chief Executive Officer and Chairman of our board of directors.